verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.3.7
 Fixes:

-- Kiali 1.42 helm-charts were incorrect in Verrazzano repo.
+- Corrected the Kiali 1.42 Helm charts.
-- Update storage size in opensearch with beta1 api does not work.
+- Resolved an issue with Verrazzano beta1 CR that updating storage size in OpenSearch does not work.

 ### v1.3.6
 Fixes: